MayLab-UConn/BUMPy/README.md

 To report bugs, email Kevin Boyd at kevin.boyd@uconn.edu Known bugs:
 * .gro reading is unreliable.
 Suggest using pdb files as input
+* toroidal junction total lipid counts are off by a factor of ~0.1-0.2, due to improper slicing.
+Will try to fix ASAP
 ### Tips
 * Units are in Angstroms - be careful with your inputs!
 #### Input bilayer